Compare our picks for smart home security systems

 How smart security systems work

-Many smart security systems integrate with voice assistants and other smart devices.
-It’s important to find one that works with your existing smart systems.
+Smart security systems integrate with voice assistants and other smart devices.

-Many smart security systems work with voice assistants like Amazon Alexa, Google Assistant and (rarely) Apple’s Siri.
+Many smart security systems work with voice assistants like Amazon Alexa, Google Assistant and Apple’s Siri.
 This lets you arm and disarm the system with voice controls or check on the system’s status.
-Setting up your system with your favorite assistant is usually as easy as asking; the voice assistant can then walk you through the process.
+Setting up your system with your favorite assistant is usually as easy as asking since the voice assistant can walk you through the process.

-Allowing a voice to disarm a security system can be dangerous (imagine if a burglar could tell Alexa to disarm the security system when they broke in).
-That’s why verbal disarm commands require your security PIN for added protection.
+Allowing a voice to disarm a security system can be dangerous — imagine if a burglar could tell Alexa to disarm the security system when they’re breaking in.
+That’s why verbal disarm commands require a security personal identification number (PIN) for added protection.

 » MORE: How to deter burglars